1840 · 1860 · 1975–1990 · and after

 We keep this archive because a name written down is a name that cannot be disappeared a second time.

 The Christians of Lebanon are one of the oldest continuous communities of the Near East.
 Their history includes long periods of coexistence, and it includes episodes of mass killing.
-This museum records the second so that the first remains possible.
+This online museum records the second so that the first remains possible.
+Our mission is to cultivate peace, compassion, and unity to prevent future atrocities against Christians and all other communities.

 Featured exhibit · 1976